cssl-unist/sode/README.md

 make
 ```

 Fourth, load SODE emulator with 5 core numbers.
 The default cores for storage I/Os are 13, 14, 15, and 16.
-Then, the emulator setup cores for computational emulation are 17, 18, 19, and 20.
+Then, cores for computational emulation are 17, 18, 19, and 20.
 The rest of core 12 is used for dispatching I/O requests:
 ```
 # sudo insmod ./nvmev.ko \
 #               memmap_start=<memory offset> \
 #               memmap_size=<memory size> \
-#               cpus=<1+4 core numbers>
+#               cpus=<1+4 core numbers> \
+#               wimpy_device_cpus=<4 core numbers>

 sudo insmod ./nvmev.ko \
     memmap_start=192G \
     memmap_size=192G \
-    cpus=12,13,14,15,16
+    cpus=12,13,14,15,16 \
+    wimpy_device_cpus=17,18,19,20
 ```

 Lastly, you can see with `dmesg`: